Do All Studio Monitors Come With Cables?

 Although these cables are old-fashioned and not popularly used, some speakers still come with inputs that require their usage.
 They have white and red plugs, which you can use to connect CD players, smartphones, and record players to your studio monitors.

-Note that since RCAs are unbalanced cables, you run the risk of getting a distorted signal as they can easily pick up interference from your environment.
+Since RCAs are unbalanced cables, you risk getting a distorted signal as they can easily pick up interference from your environment.

 Power Cables

 You need power cables to plug into your devices before inserting them into a socket to operate your electronics.
-These cables may have three-pin cords or two, so you should buy the type that you prefer and can fit in your sockets.
+These cables may have three-pin cords or two, so you should buy the type you prefer that can fit in your sockets.

-Also, be sure to buy cables with the correct voltage to run your devices without short-circuiting.
+Also, buy cables with the correct voltage to run your devices without short-circuiting.

 Digital Optical Cables